Fakku: Kuma

-Eroge from other publishers (Denpasoft, Jast USA, MediBang, etc.) are distributed as well.

 Anime

 In 2011, Kitty Media entered a licensing partnership with Fakku to stream select titles, starting with Immoral Sisters.
 In 2017, Kitty Media was acquired by Fakku for digital distribution while physical distribution will still be maintained by Media Blasters.
 However, in late 2020, CEO of Fakku Jacob Grady commented in the Fakku official forums that they had indefinitely deprioritized video streaming of Kitty Media adult anime because of distribution and copyright issues, causing some titles to be removed from the site.
 As of January 2023, the streaming section of the site is disabled and there has been no communication regarding the future of streaming or titles that were previously licensed.

 Other

 Doujinshi

 Fakku first released doujinshi at Anime Expo 2015 with an exclusive compilation, Bosshi's XXX MiX.
 Since then, they have regularly put out more self-published content (both Western and Japanese) and also started distributing works localised by other established publishers such as 2D Market.